The Best Way To Spend 3 Days In Athens, Greece: What To Do, See, & Eat

 (Disclaimer: This post may contain affiliate links, which means we may receive a small commission at no extra cost to you.)

-If you are thinking about visiting Athens, Greece, this travel guide is for you!
 I spent a little less than 2 months backpacking Europe, and Athens was my first stop.
-Although many people will choose to skip over the city of Athens and head straight to the Greek islands, I think this city is worth a visit.
-In this guide, I will tell you all you need to know about how to spend 3 days in Athens, Greece.
-Along with a full itinerary and all.
-Alright, let’s get into the best things to do in Athens!
+Although many people will choose to skip over the city of Athens and head straight to the Greek islands, I think the city is worth a visit.

 CURRENCY = Euro